Place de la Concorde: Luxor Obelisk

 The centrepiece of the Place de la Concorde is an ancient Egyptian obelisk decorated with hieroglyphics exalting the reign of the pharaoh Ramesses II.
 It is one of two which the Egyptian government gave to the French in the 19th century.
 The other one stayed in Egypt, too difficult and heavy to move to France with the technology at that time.
 On 26 September 1981 President François Mitterrand formally returned the title of the second obelisk to Egypt.

 The obelisk once marked the entrance to the Luxor Temple.
-The wali of Egypt, or hereditary governor, Muhammad Ali Pasha, offered the 3,300-year-old Luxor Obelisk as a diplomatic gift to France in 1829.
+The wali (hereditary governor) of Egypt, Muhammad Ali Pasha, offered the 3,300-year-old Luxor Obelisk as a diplomatic gift to France in 1829.
 It arrived in Paris on 21 December 1833.
 Three years later, it was hoisted into place, on top of the pedestal which originally supported the statue of Louis XV, destroyed during the Revolution.
 The raising of the column was a major feat of engineering, depicted by illustrations on the base of the monument.
 King Louis Philippe dedicated the obelisk on 25 October 1836.

 The obelisk, a yellow granite column, rises 23 m high, including the base, and weighs over 250 t.
 Given the technical limitations of the day, transporting it was no easy feat – on the pedestal are drawn diagrams explaining the machinery that was used for the transportation.
 In 1998, the government of France added a gold-leafed pyramidal cap to the top of the obelisk, replacing the missing original, believed stolen in the 6th century BC.